 - Don't overload the dryer.
 Load must be able to tumble freely for fastest, most wrinkle-free drying. - 2.
 Clean lint screen before each load.
-A build-up of lint on the screen can lengthen drying time. - Don't overdry.
-Use an automatic cycle to help prevent overdrying.
+A build-up of lint on the screen can lengthen drying time. - 3.
+Don't overdry.
 Remove load when dryer stops. - 4.
 Dry only full loads.
-Drying small loads wastes energy. - 5.
-Separate light from heavyweight fabrics for faster, more even drying.
+Drying small loads wastes energy. - Separate light from heavyweight fabrics for faster, more even drying.